The three underlying functions of inciting incidents

 In 1928, a folklorist named Vladimir Propp published Morphology of the Folktale.
-He had analyzed a representative set of one hundred Russian folktales and identified what he called the underlying functions in the stories' structures.
-These functions were each “an act of a character, defined from the point of view of its significance for the course of the action.”
-16 (emphasis mine)
+He analyzed a representative set of one hundred Russian folktales and identified what he called the underlying functions in the stories’ structures.
+These functions were each “an act of a character, defined from the point of view of its significance for the course of the action” 16 (emphasis mine).

 In other words, there’s a difference between story beats and their underlying functions.
 A story beat is an event that happens in the story.
 A function is the role that an event plays in the story’s structure.

 Let’s bring this back to inciting incidents.

 Over time, as I tried to harmonize what the story experts were saying, two things became apparent.

 First, when the experts talked about the inciting incident, what they were aiming to describe was a story function.

 Second, there was more than one function involved.
 At times, different experts were highlighting different functions.
 One expert would include multiple functions in his definition.
 Another would focus on only one.
 This was the source of the confusion, for example, over the inciting incident and the key incident.

 I came to the conclusion that people were variously attributing one or more of three distinct functions to the inciting incident.